openstack/ironic-specs/specs/approved/boot-from-ramdisk.rst

 * Users must explicitly allow TFTP and/or HTTP iPXE endpoint access for booting the baremetal nodes.
-Typically deployments do not allow tenant networks are not permitted access to these endpoints.
+Typically deployments do not allow tenant networks to access to these endpoints.

 * Configuration drives would be ignored by ironic, and users would be advised to make use of the metadata service.
+Deployments with a configuration drive will explicitly result in an warning being logged by the conductor.

   * Operators who directly deploy nodes using ironic may need to pass additional kernel command line arguments to the node being "deployed"